hazooma/PosterApp/README.md

 {name:"Italy",id:2}{name:"Fraance",id:3}{name:"Austria",id:4}`

-- `delievery_times` represents the time of delivery between two countries also give data in the task are seeded .
+- `delievery_times` represents the time of delivery between two countries also give data in the task are seeded

--`printers` represents the printers that the company have -`orders` represnts the orders done by the company .
+- `printers` represents the printers that the company have
+- `orders` represnts the orders done by the company .